octocron/megadot/README.md

 Further concatenation of ideas will occur in this ongoing project.

-## Use
+## Use (bash customization)
-Copy the zip file to your machine.
-Then cp these four files to your Home directory:
+Copy the zip file to your machine and unzip.
+Then copy these four files into your Home directory:
 ```bash
 	.bashrc
 	.bash_profile